illinois-cs241/assignment-docs/finding_filesystems.md

 * The `meta` pointer points to the start of the file system, which includes the superblock.
 * The `inode_root` points to the start of the inodes as in the picture.
 * The `data_root` points to the start of the `data_blocks` as in the picture, right after the inodes.
-* The `data_map` keeps track of which blocks are used and is placed at the end of the filesystem whihc makes it easy to resize the filesystem (although resizing is not supported by your implementation).
+* The `data_map` keeps track of which blocks are used and is placed at the end of the filesystem which makes it easy to resize the filesystem (although resizing is not supported by your implementation).

 The inodes and data blocks are laid sequentially out so you can treat them like an array.
 Think about how you could get a pointer to the nth `data_block`.